abhishekunotech/task-tracker/README.md

 - The tool will automatically:
   - Stop capturing
   - Save metadata.json
-  - Generate AI summary
+  - Generate review.md file with screenshots
-  - Display results
+  - Display instructions for Claude Code analysis

 **Note:** Ctrl+C is handled gracefully - your data is safe!